rthalley/dnspython/doc/rfc.rst

 them together.
 It's not a statement that DNSSEC isn't part of the "Core" of the DNS.

-The IANA `DNS Parameters <http://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml>`_ registry is the offical reference site for all DNS constants.
+The IANA `DNS Parameters <http://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml>`_ registry is the official reference site for all DNS constants.